rafik-belloum/rafik-belloum.github.io/_pages/about.md

 ---
-layout: home
+permalink: /
 title: "Rafik Belloum"
-subtitle: "Associate Professor at Université Polytechnique Hauts-de-France · LAMIH UMR CNRS 8201"
-permalink: /
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 Hi, I'm Rafik.
 I'm maître de conférences (~associate professor) in Computer Science at Université Polytechnique Hauts-de-France, and a member of the LAMIH laboratory (UMR CNRS 8201).